-Good Practice: A major contributor to the success of projects is the availability of customer and supplier managers, with high levels of experience both in the business and with project delivery and to have them available early.
-Big projects need substantive and appropriate resources.
-Dedicated resource provides time to think it through.
-Two or more people equal different experiences, professional networks and healthy debate.
+Good Practice: A significant contributor to the success of projects is the availability of customer and supplier managers with high levels of experience both in the business and with project delivery, and having them available early.
+Two or more people equal different backgrounds, professional networks and a healthy debate.
+Big projects need substantive and appropriate people.
+The dedicated people provide time to think it through.

-Getting good people appointed as dedicated resource for projects early is a tough challenge and some compromise is often necessary.
-A recent global project agreed, at a high-level, to provide people in each area affected on six-month full-time secondments.
-In reality, only a-small-minority-of areas provided dedicated resources; most people were made available part-time; this resulted in overall timescales being exceeded by six months.
-Often the business culture and working practice is heavily oriented to 'business functions' and is not always conducive to project based work and team working.
+The business culture and working practice are often heavily oriented to business functions and are not always conducive to project-based work and teamwork.
+Getting good people appointed as dedicated resources for projects early is a tough challenge, and some compromise is often necessary.
+A recent global project agreed to provide people in each area with six-month full-time secondments.
+In reality, only a tiny minority of areas provided dedicated resources; most people were made available part-time; this resulted in overall timescales being exceeded by six months.

 The challenge for the project manager consists of attracting the right resources, forming a cohesive team, keeping the team motivated, meeting individual aspirations and getting the work done - all within scope, cost, time, and customer satisfaction!
 1

-- Not enough experienced committed resource from the business.
+Not enough experienced committed resources from the business.

 Appointed resource overcommitted and unable to devote enough time to the project.